hoshir/katago-docker/README.md

 The command mounts `/home/$GCP_USER` directory in the GCP instance as `/data` when running the image.

 ## Register the script to Go client
 Register the script to your Go client.
 If you use Lizzie, the entry of the engine will be `./katago.sh --weights %network-file`.
-You will need to `--weights %network-file` argument since Lizzie checks it.
+You will need to add `--weights %network-file` argument since Lizzie checks it.